yukikitayama/reinforcement-learning/note/finite_markov_decision_processes.md

 Discounted reward give us the geometric series.
 It allows us to add infinite number of numbers but gives us the finite number.

+## Utility

+The expected long-term rewards.
+It's different from reward, which is an immediate outcome.

 We seek to maximize the **expected return** `G_t`, function of the reward sequence.

 **Episode**, subsequences of the agent-environment interaction.
 Each episode ends in the **terminal state**, and reset